 Skip to main content

-15th edition of the "L'Oréal Portugal Medals of Honor for Women in Science
+15th edition of the "L'Oréal Portugal Medals of Honor for Women in Science"

-L'Oréal announced the four winners of the 15th edition of the "L'Oréal Portugal Medals of Honor for Women in Science.L'Oréal Portugal Medals of Honor for Women in Science", which distinguished the work of Patrícia Costa Reis, pediatrician at Santa Maria Hospital and professor at the Faculty of Medicine, University of Lisbon; Joana Cabral, researcher at the Institute for Research in Life and Health Sciences (ICVS), University of Minho; Joana Caldeira, researcher at the Institute for Research and Innovation in Health (i3S/INEB), University of Porto; and Diana Madeira, researcher at CESAM/ECOMARE, University of Aveiro.
+L'Oréal has announced the four winners of the 15.edition of the "L'Oréal Portugal Medals of Honor for Women in Science", which distinguished the work of Patrícia Costa Reis, a pediatrician at Santa Maria Hospital and professor at the Faculty of Medicine of the University of Lisbon; Joana Cabral, a researcher at the Institute for Research in Life Sciences and Health (ICVS) at the University of Minho; Joana Caldeira, a researcher at the Institute for Research and Innovation in Health (i3S/INEB) at the University of Porto; and Diana Madeira, a researcher at CESAM/ECOMARE at the University of Aveiro.

 DianaMadeira

-DIANA MADEIRA - CESAM/ECOMARE, Universidade de Aveiro
+DIANA MADEIRA - CESAM/ECOMARE, University of Aveiro

 JoanaCabral